IRLP Individual Remote Learning Plan

 Are IEPs changed when Individual Remote Learning Plans are created?

 Yes and no. I don’t like the word changed.
-I prefer to think of an IRLP as a temporary IEP.
 Due to logistics of the pandemic and distance learning, some parts of an IEP will need to be paused, for some students.
-However, it should be clearly documented that those goals, supports and services will be taken up again when learning returns to normal.
+However, it should be clearly documented that those goals, supports and services will resume when learning returns to in-person.

 An example of this would be my son and his CBI Community Based Instruction goals and supports.
 Obviously he is not going on CBI outings with his instructors during distance learning.
 But I expect new baselines and goals for CBI related activities when he returns to in-person learning.

 Do not agree to or sign a PWN for an IRLP unless it clearly states that your child goes back to what they had after the pandemic.

 An Individual Remote Learning Plan is an alternative plan for providing FAPE while schools are not offering in-person learning.
 An IRLP is defined state by state, and not all states have defined one.
 Please check your state’s regs (below).